filmhubhq/filmhubhq.github.io/_faq/index2.md

 1. What if I have multiple films to upload?

-    You can upload as many films to Kinonation as you wish.
+    You can upload as many films to Filmhub as you wish.

 1. Do you accept short films?